Ciantic/GarminWatchFaceWithLayers/README.md

 In other words, the Layout engine in Garmin can't seem to buffer the text graphics and update only changes.
 What is the point of layout engine?

-Here is one 62 second of profiling:
+Here is 62 second of profiling (SDK and emulator 4.1.0):

 ![Profiling 62 seconds](./profiling-62seconds.png)